Vito Bratta

+Bio

+Bratta began playing guitar at the age of 13 and later became a member of a cover band from New Jersey called Dreamer.
+In 1982, he was a frontrunner to replace Bernie Tormé in Ozzy Osbourne's band but clashed with manager Sharon Osbourne and lost out to Brad Gillis.
+He was then asked to replace Ace Frehley in Kiss but declined after being asked to change his name to "something less ethnic".

+In 1983 he formed White Lion together with Mike Tramp where he was a member until the band's breakup in 1991.
+During the band's heyday he often played a headless Steinberger or ESP guitars.
+In the September 1989 issue of Guitar World, he graced the cover for the first time.

+When White Lion disbanded in September 1991, he soon started a short-lived project together with singer John Levesque that they called "Civil War" but that soon dissolved.

+The last available guitar track Vito did was a guest appearance on the Coven, Pitrelli, O'Reilly 1992 album CPR, on the track E-11 where he plays the final solo.

+After 1992, he has rarely been seen in public.
+He still lives where he grew up on Staten Island where he works to take care of his family.

 In 2003, Mike Tramp attempted to reunite with Bratta but was unsuccessful.
-Tramp talked about Bratta in a 2007 interview with Anarchy Music, claiming Bratta was always quiet and maintained a certain distance from the rest of the band.
+Tramp talked about Bratta in later interviews with Anarchy Music, claiming Bratta was always quiet and maintained a certain distance from the rest of the band.

 On February 16, 2007, Bratta gave his first live interview in over 12 years.
 The following points were revealed during the Eddie Trunk interview: Bratta's father went through a 5-year illness, which required a large amount of personal time and commitment on Vito's part, both emotionally and financially.
 In 1997, he injured his wrist and finds it painful to move his hand up and down an electric guitar's neck; however he still manages to play classical guitars without excessive discomfort.
 In addition, he clarified that he has never ruled out a White Lion/Mike Tramp reunion; up until now, they have simply been impossible due to family obligations and his wrist injury.

-In April 2007, Vito Bratta made his first public musical appearances in over 15 years, at both Friday and Saturday nights shows at the L'Amour Reunion Shows in New York.
+In April 2007, Vito Bratta made his first public musical appearances in over 15 years, at both Friday and Saturday night shows at the L'Amour Reunion Shows in New York.

+Aside from this, Bratta has kept a low profile, but did agree to be featured in Richard Bienstock and Tom Beaujour’s book "Nothin' But a Good Time.”
+He also interviewed with journalist Matt Wake for Guitar World Magazine as featured in 2022’s ‘80s issue.

+In 2023, Bratta agreed to an interview with journalist Andrew Daly for Guitar World Magazine, as well as another (also with Daly) for Guitar World Online regarding “Guitarists Who Shaped His Sound.”

+These are the only interviews Bratta has agreed to publicly, as he generally chooses to decline press requests.